abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 import Canvas.Scroller;
 ```

-For a diagram editing task which draws something on a screen canvas.
+for a diagram editing task which draws something on a screen canvas.

 In our experience, using small modules is not an obstacle for using the
 `Canvas` package.
 It's rather the opposite: The explicit imports make